 Brooklyn, New York: Williamson Bros. [circa 1856-1859].

 Oval albumen portrait photograph.
-Approximately 6" x 8" at widest points.
+Image is approximately 6" x 8" at widest points.
 Mounted on a larger card with the embossed stamp of "Williamson Bros. / Fulton St. / Brooklyn."
 A little soiling on the mount, slight streak or smudge on the face of the subject, small tear on mount, very good to near fine.
 A portrait of a distinctive looking clergyman, or possibly a professor, with a goatish chin beard and wearing dark spectacles, but who is otherwise unidentified.
-The photographs, Williamson Brothers, were active in Brooklyn between 1856-1859, and were well-known for their work with daguerreotypes.
+The photographs, Williamson Brothers, were active in Brooklyn between 1856 and 1859, and were well-known for their work with daguerreotypes.
 This image seems likely to be an early example of an albumen print.
-Assuming that the subject was indeed from Brooklyn himself, it seems possible some research might elicit further identification.
+Assuming that the subject was indeed from Brooklyn, it seems possible some research might elicit further identification.